openkruise/kruise/README.md

 - [UnitedDeployment](https://openkruise.io/en-us/docs/uniteddeployment.html): This controller manages application Pods spread in multiple fault domains by using multiple workloads.

 - [BroadcastJob](https://openkruise.io/en-us/docs/broadcastjob.html): A job that runs Pods to completion across all the nodes in the cluster.

+- [Advanced DaemonSet](https://openkruise.io/en-us/docs/advanced_daemonset.html): An enhanced version of default DaemonSet with extra functionalities such as partition, node selector, pause and surging.

 The project **roadmap** is actively updated in [here](https://github.com/openkruise/kruise/projects).
 This [video](https://www.youtube.com/watch?v=elB7reZ6eAQ) demo by [Lachlan Evenson](https://github.com/lachie83) is a good introduction for new users.